napalm-automation/napalm-yang/docs/developers/writing_profiles.rst

 device we have to call the method ``_rpc`` with the ``args`` and ``kwargs`` parameters.
 This is, by the way, an RPC call for a junos device.

+**Note:** If a model is called by other models, like openconfig-if-ethernet is called by openconfig-interfaces, there is no need to specify the execute section in the metadata, if the commands will be the same.
+Since the first model executes the commands, the data from the commands will be shared with the models that the first model calls.
+While it will work it to specify the same commands in the metadata section for the second model, it could cause the commands to be executed multiple times.

 * **vlan** - This is the part that follows the model specification.
 In this case is ``vlan`` but in others it might be ``interfaces``, ``addressess`` or something else, this will be model dependent but it's basically whatever it's not ``metadata``.
 This part will follow the model specification